 3. Admire the scenery at Park Avenue Viewpoint

-Park Avenue Viewpoint is one of the most beautiful places to see in the park.
+Park Avenue Viewpoint is one of the most beautiful places to see in Arches National Park.
 It’s located just along the Arches Scenic Drive and the best view is right next to the car parking.

 There are no arches here, but the large natural ‘avenue’ surrounded by incredible rock formation is truly impressive.
 Must-see!